simlu/dy-alchemy/README.md

 * `awsConfig` _object_: Optional hard coded config passed to aws-sdk
 * `errorMap` _object_: Optional Key / Value map to allow custom errors
 * `callback` _function_: Optional hook after successful actions, `actionType` may be one of ['get', 'create', 'update', 'delete']
-* `primaryKeys` _function_: Optional list of keys to automatically generate an id.
+* `primaryKeys` _array<string>_: Optional list of keys to automatically generate an id.
 If provided, keys are required on object created.

 ### Model Methods